JuliaPOMDP/ARDESPOT.jl/README.md

 ```
 will use a random rollout policy to calculate a lower bound.

 Bounds need not be calculated independently; a single object or function that returns a tuple can be passed to the `bounds` argument.
 More examples can be found in [src/bounds.jl]().
-File an issue if more documentation is needed.
+Please file an issue if more documentation is needed.

 ## Visualization